Travel Tips for Hassle Free Airport Transit and Travels

 Road rage has taken to the skies, coupled with sky-high prices, confusion about carry-ons and traveler mistrust.
 Expect misinformation on service animals, exorbitant fees for seat reservations, glitches in airport software and less than stellar customer service at most airlines.

-The European Union gives compensation for delayed and cancelled flights that may include customer care, fines paid to customers, rebooking of flights and even full reimbursement of flights gone wrong.
-These rules, which apply only to flights to and from the EU under EC261, are a wakeup call to all the airlines.
+The European Union gives compensation for delayed and cancelled EU flights.
+Fines may cover customer care, fines paid to customers, rebooking of flights and even full reimbursement of flights gone wrong.
+Use the app AirHelp to collect fines you may be owed under EC261 and skip trying to get reimbursement from EU airlines.

 The U.S. Department of Transportation offers information on what’s available to all passengers if domestic air travel schedules are not met.
 They’ve also made progress in guaranteeing that families sit together on flights.
 (Check out their chart on which airlines comply with Family Seating regulations.)
 And for all the other grief?
 Take to social media, as those customer service reps are in a hurry to make you happy.